Core ecological issues

 -

 The mistake?
 Agriculture.
-Jared Diamond provides some of the reasons.
+Jared Diamond provides some of the reasons in this older piece.
+Oversimplified and rightly criticized, but still worth reading as a cursory introduction.

 -